|Home||Lighting Control||Micro Fusion||Electricity||Climate Change||Contacts||Links|

 Other major problems with the present OPA FIT implementation are:

-1. The OPA FIT energy price offered for hydroelecticity that has late summer availability is not sufficient for commercial viability.
-Hence, the present implementation of the OPA FIT will not realize the amount of non-fossil fuel summer generation that Ontario requires;
+2. The OPA FIT energy prices offered for those technologies that are nuclear power price competitive are not sufficient for large scale commercial viability.
+Hence, the present implementation of the OPA FIT will not realize the amount of non-fossil fuel generation that Ontario requires;

-2. The FIT AND MicroFIT energy pricing offered by the OPA does not incent energy storage;
+3. The on-peak vs off-peak energy pricing ratio offered by the OPA is not sufficient to fund energy storage;

-3. The OPA FIT energy pricing for hydro does not provide sufficient "up side" potential to attract major equity investors.
+5. The OPA FIT energy pricing does not provide sufficient "up side" potential to attract major equity investors.

-4. The OPA FIT energy pricing does not contemplate all generators paying for grid use and hence lacks an administratively practical means of ensuring high power quality, high power factor and high capacity factor from OPA FIT generators;
+6. The OPA FIT energy pricing does not contemplate generators paying for grid use and hence lacks an administratively practical means of ensuring high power quality, high power factor and high capacity factor from OPA FIT generators;

 FUTURE FIT PRICING: